Autosurfer by Erich Schneider

 Novel Writing Month every year since 2002.
 The goal is to

-"novel," writing additional chapters which I will later concatenate,
+additional chapters which I will later concatenate, although this is

 - Titles of yearly efforts: